For the Love of the Theatre

 Venice Theatre’s significance to our area is immeasurable.
 Many of our participants are theatre professionals or become them.
 Volunteers join us to interact with others and/or bolster their confidence and connection.
 And many patrons come as an escape from, or a way to better understand their own or other people’s reality.
 To quote Oscar Wilde: “Life imitates art far more than art imitates Life.”

-We connected with Venice Theatre when Neil met Lori Chase.
-He was performing in Fiddler on the Roof at The Charlotte Players and she recommended that he audition for Venice Theatre’s 1996 Death and the Maiden.
-Neil recommended Michelle to Murray at VT and Murray suggested that she play second keys for our friend Rick Bogner, who recently passed away.
-Rick was so kind and recommended me as a Music Director at Venice Theatre.
+We connected with Venice (Little) Theatre when Neil met Lori Chase.
+He was performing in Fiddler on the Roof at The Charlotte Players and she recommended that he audition for Venice Theatre’s 1996 production of Death and the Maiden.
+Neil recommended Michelle to Murray Chase, Lori’s husband and VT’s Executive Director at the time, and Murray suggested that she start by playing second keys for our friend Rick Bogner, who recently passed away.
+Rick was so kind and recommended Michelle to Murray for future Music Director gigs.

-As Music Director, I am so excited about Venice Theatre’s future as the beams continue to rise and the Jervey Theatre is enclosed.
-It will contain a completely re-imagined, state-of-the-art Orchestra Room that will enhance the audience’s experience and provide a wonderful space for the musicians’ and my ability to provide a superior show.
+As Music Director, Michelle is so excited about Venice Theatre’s future as the beams continue to rise and the Jervey Theatre is enclosed.
+It will contain a completely reimagined, state-of-the-art Orchestra Room that will enhance the audience’s experience and provide Michelle and the musicians with a wonderful space to deliver a superior show.
 Naming the Orchestra Room not only offsets construction costs on the space, but it also invests in the future of music in Venice.

 As cooler weather returns, Venice Theatre will too, in the form of seats, lighting, sound, curtains, and the $1,000,000 Orchestra Room in the restored Jervey Theatre.
 Help us “Fill the Theatre” and reach $5,000,000 to close the gap and open on time in mid-2026.